-The due date for applications under this announcement is May 22, 2020 at 11:59 p.m.
+The due date for applications under this notice is May 3, 2021, at 11:59 p.m.
 Eastern Time.
 Incomplete or missing applications will result in funding delays.

 Confirm that you successfully submitted your application.
-It is your responsibility as an applicant to confirm that Grants.gov and subsequently NEH have received your application.
+It is the applicant's responsibility to confirm that Grants.gov and subsequently NEH have received your application.